 Next, click on My Services > Options > View Details

-Next just follow through the intial set up guide.
-Although most of this is self explanatory, if you want to be safe, we've included a list bellow of the settings you would like entered in.
+Next just follow through the initial set up guide.
+Although most of this is self-explanatory, if you want to be safe, we've included a list below of the settings you would like entered in.

 For those who just want a super-quick explanation.